 8. Mental shift to practice.
 Say to yourself, “This is practice.
 I have checked and double-checked the gun.
 Ammunition is not present.
 This is only practice.”
 Say it out loud, and if you find yourself wondering if it’s really true, go back and check again.

-9. Dry fire.
+9. Limit sessions.
 Ten to 15 minutes is as much dry-fire practice as most people can safely handle.
 If your mind begins to wander, stop immediately.
 That’s a sign that you are not paying attention to what you are doing — an important red flag.

 11. Put your gun in the safe or if you are unwilling to lock your defense gun away for an hour or two, at least get yourself out of the practice room.
 Stay out of that area until your conditioning to pull the trigger there has been replaced by conscious thought.